Rhynie, Aberdeenshire

 Rhynie (/'raɪni/; Roinnidh) is a village in Aberdeenshire, Scotland.
 It is on the A97 road, 14 mi northwest of Alford.

-The Rhynie Chert is named after the village, as is the fossil plant genus Rhynia.
-The Rhynie Chert is a sediment deposited in the Devonian period, contained important fossils that shows land ecosystem of the Devonian.
+Though only having a population of about 500 people today, research suggests that it was likely to have been home to thousands 1400 years ago.

+The Rhynie Chert, named after the nearby village, is a sediment deposited during the Devonian period about 410 million years ago, when land plants began to evolve and spread.
+At the time it was a volcanic landscape with mineral rich hot spring water that waxed and waned over the area, encasing plants and insects in a hard deposit.
+This then became fossilized and preserved for 100s of millions of years.
+Instead of single specimen, like most fossils, here an intact Devonian ecosystem can be observed in situ making the site both important and rare.
+The fossil plant genus Rhynia is also named for the village.

 The missionary, teacher and chocolatier Alexander Murdoch Mackay was born in Rhynie on 13 October 1849.

 Etymology

 The name Rhynie may involve an early Pictish rīg meaning "a king" (cf. Gaelic ríg/rí; cf. Welsh rhi).